berlinplan/berlinplan.github.io/readme.md

 > <sub> Can human envy and voting power serve as a check on rapid development, leading to greater equality and environmental protection? </sub>

-## Follow, subscribe, comment and Like mMy content, bullshit?
+## Follow, subscribe, comment and Like My content, bullshit?

 > pay my Lamborghini because i want to do Activity against inequality.